-If you don’t like the idea of using medications to cure hives, you may want to consider natural hives treatment options.
-Many home remedies and herbal treatments offer great results and you won’t have to worry about the side effects that often come with medications used to treat hives.
-While not every natural treatment works for everyone, the following treatments generally offer great results.
-You can try one or more of these natural treatments to finally enjoy relief from the itching and pain that comes with hives.
+If you don’t like the idea of using medications to cure hives, you may want to consider natural hive treatment options.
+Many home remedies and herbal treatments offer great results, and you won’t have to worry about the side effects that often come with medications used to treat hives.
+While not every natural treatment works for everyone, the following treatments generally offer great results: You can try one or more of these natural treatments to finally enjoy relief from the itching and pain that come with hives.

-One of the easiest hives treatment options is to use cool compresses on skin that is affected by hives.
+One of the simplest hive treatment options is to apply cool compresses to the affected skin.
 In fact, cold compresses often offer instant relief from the itching and pain associated with hives.
-Applying cold compresses to the skin can soothe the affected skin and helps to reduce swelling.
-As the skin is cooled and soothed, it helps to reduce the histamines in the body, providing relief.
-Cold compresses can be used every couple of hours and can be left on for 20-30 minutes, or until they lose their coolness.
+Applying cold compresses to the skin can soothe the affected area and help reduce swelling.
+As the skin is cooled and soothed, it helps reduce the histamines in the body, providing relief.
+Cold compresses can be used every couple of hours and can be left on for 20–30 minutes, or until they lose their coolness.

 #2 – Water and Baking Soda Paste

-Another excellent hives treatment to consider is water and baking soda paste.
+Another excellent hive treatment to consider is water and baking soda paste.
 Baking soda will help to relieve some of the itching that you are experiencing due to the hives.
-It also helps to relieve stinging and burning, which many people experience when hives flare-up.
+It also helps relieve the stinging and burning that many people experience when hives flare up.
 To make your own baking soda paste, mix a bit of baking soda with a little water until you have a thick paste.
-Apply the paste to the skin and allow the paste to sit on the skin for 15-20 minutes.
+Apply the paste to the skin and allow the paste to sit on the skin for 15–20 minutes.
 Gently wash it away with cool water.
-You can do this as often as you need to for hives relief.
+You can do this as often as you need to for hive relief.

 Another way to use baking soda is in your bath.
 If you take a cool bath, you can sprinkle baking soda into the bathwater.
 Then, soak your body for 20–30 minutes, allowing the baking soda to relieve itching, burning, and stinging.